How Should I Treat Odors in My Grease Trap?

 The thing is, if you have grease trap odors, it’s indicative of buildup.
 If you don’t treat the odors, you’re also not treating the buildup.

-Here is an example from a customer we worked with: This business pumped out their grease trap regularly but hadn’t used preventative maintainers in years.
-They were starting to notice slow-flowing water, so they wanted to start preventative maintenance.
-During the process of setting this up, it was discovered that the business had one long pipe running under their floor that was backed up with years of buildup that had gotten through the grease trap.
-It had gotten so bad that the line started to rot, and hardly anything was coming out the other end of the pipe.
-If this rot had continued, the floor would’ve eventually caved in.
+One customer we worked with pumped out their grease trap regularly but hadn’t used preventative maintainers in years.
+During the process of setting preventative maintenance up, it was discovered that the business had one long pipe running under their floor, backed up with years of buildup that had gotten through the grease trap.
+The line started to rot, and hardly anything was coming out at the other end of the pipe.

 What Should a Healthy Grease Trap Look Like?